Semi-supervised Vector-valued Learning: Improved Bounds and Algorithms: Comparisons with Related Work

 The \textit{global} Rademacher complexity was introduced to the generalization analysis of multi-label learning in \cite{yu2014large}, obtaining generalization error bounds of $\mathcal{O}(1/\sqrt{n}).$ Generally, the \textit{global} Rademacher complexity is bounded by the trace norm of $\WW.$ Further, using the \textit{local} Rademacher complexity, \cite{xu2016local} improved the error bounds.
 Local Rademacher complexity of multi-label learning can be determined by the tail sum of singular values of $\WW$, where a fast convergence rate $\mathcal{O}(1/n)$ is obtained when the rank of $\WW$ is finite or its singular values decay exponentially.
 Both \cite{yu2014large} and \cite{xu2016local} explored the generalization ability of multi-label learning in the linear space, while our theoretical results include both the linear and nonlinear estimators.
 Table \ref{tab.comparison-ml-bounds} compares data-dependent generalization bounds for multi-label learning, showing that our results are much better than former works due to the use of local Rademacher complexity and unlabeled data.

+\begin{remark} Previous literature provided the generalization bounds for semi-supervised learning in multiview scenarios \cite{sun2010sparse,sun2011multi}.
+Furthermore, one can derive sharper generalization bounds for semi-supervised multiview learning using local Rademacher complexity.
+Specifically, by restricting the capacity of loss space to guarantee a small ball around the optimal hypothesis, one can make use of the self-bounding lemma and the property of the sub-root function \cite{bartlett2005local} that can guarantee $\mathcal{O}(1/n)$ bounds. \end{remark}